RahulSinghParmar/zsh-terminal/iterm2-solarized_instructions.md

     git clone https://github.com/romkatv/powerlevel10k.git $ZSH_CUSTOM/themes/powerlevel10k

-Then edit your `~/.zshrc` and set `ZSH_THEME="powerlevel10k/powerlevel10k"`.
+Then edit your `code ~/.zshrc` and set `ZSH_THEME="powerlevel10k/powerlevel10k"`.
 Once you do so, when you start a new terminal session, the Powerlevel10 configure wizard will be launched to set your prompt, beware, there are many many options!

 Powerlevel10k offers a whole lot more and is extremely configurable, best is to [check its project page](https://github.com/romkatv/powerlevel10k#extremely-customizable).

+### Cofigure the zsh profile

 If you want to trigger the configuration wizard immediately, simply run `p10k configure` to discover all options, which are plentiful.